 - chest pains

 Taking crystal while on antidepressants can make life-threatening reactions more likely, including dangerously high blood pressure and increased risk of serotonin syndrome (the levels of serotonin in your blood becoming too high).
 Check with your doctor before using antidepressants and crystal at the same time.

 Avoid injecting - it’s the quickest way to getting addicted and runs the risk of serious health problems including skin abscesses, collapsed veins, blood poisoning and heart infections.

 Sharing injecting equipment puts you at a high risk of getting or passing on HIV, hepatitis C and other infections.

-Using hot pipes might injure your mouth and if you share them it risks passing on – in tiny amounts of blood – infections such as hepatitis C and HIV.
+Using hot pipes can injure your mouth and if you share pipes it risks passing on – through tiny amounts of blood – infections such as hepatitis C and HIV.

 In 2007, crystal meth was reclassified as a Class A drug.
 Possession can mean up to seven years in prison and/or an unlimited fine.

 Intending to supply, including giving it to your mates, can mean up to life in prison and/or an unlimited fine.